gezsi/mdd-clustering/README.md

 ### Accessing the Demo Dataset

-The demo dataset can be found within the `demo_data` directory of this repository.
+The demo dataset can be found within the `data` directory of this repository.
 To begin exploring this example, navigate to the directory, and you will find the dataset file named `demo_dataset.csv`.
 This file is structured to provide a clear representation of the type of data our clustering pipeline analyzes, demonstrating the format and type of information required.

 #### Sample Snippet from Demo Dataset: